My Approach to Helping

-I have done extensive research on insight capacity and development.
-More specifically, investigating the relationship between client insight and therapeutic technique.
+I have done extensive research on insight capacity and development, as well as in session therapeutic progress.
 My work includes research projects at Mount Sinai Medical Center and Columbia University and has published in the Journal of Nervous and Mental Disease as well as in the Journal of Counseling Psychology.
+Currently accepting new referrals.

 More Info About My Practice